Recognizing Excellence in Corporate Inclusion

 Overcoming Challenges in Inclusive Procurement

 Businesses can solve these problems through supplier development programs that teach and support diverse suppliers to expand their business capabilities.
-Partnering with third-party certification groups makes it easier to find qualified diverse suppliers.
+Partnering with third-party certification groups makes it easier to find qualified, diverse suppliers.

 Building a Culture of Inclusion